cossacklabs/acra-engineering-demo/README.md

 1   - DDDDDDDDkOGnRsCBZEwXnHlL - """"""""UEC2-CVs-K)'9@gJ-0 '&T@ {W|SҡϛڱY+:uKn"3Wɕ|Ict'JGCW;@ ̛W]aPI|Z ~*vI] - top secret data
 ```

-As expected, noone decrypts the `data`, `raw_data` is stored as plaintext and didn't change.
+As expected, no entity decrypts the `data`.
+The `raw_data` is stored as plaintext so nothing changes.

-### 2.4 Connect to database from web
+### 2.4 Connect to the database from the web

 1. Log into web PostgreSQL interface [http://$HOST:8008](http://127.0.0.1:8008) using user/password: test/test.
-`$HOST` is the IP address of the server with running Acra Engineering Demo (if you run demo on your machine, set "127.0.0.1").
+`$HOST` is the IP address of the server where Acra Engineering Demo is running (if you run the demo on your machine, set it to "127.0.0.1").

-2. Find table and data rows.
+2. Find the table and the data rows.

 <img src="_pics/db_web_python.png" width="700">

-3. Read content of `data` field – it's encrypted!
+3. Tyr reading the content of `data` field – it's encrypted!

-So, data is stored encrypted, but it is transparent for python application.
+So, the data is stored in an encrypted form, but it is transparent for the Python application.

-### 2.5 Encrypt data without Zones
+### 2.5 Encrypt the data without Zones

-Using [Zones](https://docs.cossacklabs.com/pages/documentation-acra/#zones) provides compartmentalization, because different users of the same app will have different encryption keys.
+Usage of [Zones](https://docs.cossacklabs.com/pages/documentation-acra/#zones) provides compartmentalisation as different users of the same app will have different encryption keys.
 However, it's possible to use AcraServer without Zones.

-1. Disable Zones in AcraWebConfig.
-Open [http://$HOST:8001](http://127.0.0.1:8001) and tap "No" for "zone mode".
+1. To disable Zones in AcraWebConfig, open [http://$HOST:8001](http://127.0.0.1:8001) and tap "No" for "zone mode".

 <img src="_pics/acra_web_config_python.png" width="800">

-2. Write and read data:
+2. Write and read the data:

 ```bash
 docker exec -it python_python_1 \